 Meditating on my home, Oceanside, California, I explore notions of impermanence in physical spaces, making connections between reality, illusion, and intuition.
 This body of work explores memory, temporality, and the powerlessness one experiences navigating endangered urban spaces that are subject to the homogenizing forces of cultural liquidation.

 I am most interested in honoring the memory of the everyday in my paintings.
-Elevating the the mystery of the mundane as something worthy of meditation has become a cornerstone in my work.
+Elevating the mystery of the mundane as something worthy of meditation has become a cornerstone in my work.
 I place myself beyond the contemporary and into a new era of representing life as it is.
 Examination of the impermanence of life, the nonlinear quality of time, and the humanistic quality of the trace in these spaces are functions of my paintings and drawings.

 My work is in some way an attempt to take power back and preserve that which is being lost.
 As these spaces disappear, I feel an urgency to document them before they are forgotten.
 Using original photographs as an initial means to capture these disappearing moments, my work pushes against photography to create a deeper conversation between existence and nonexistence, the real and the simulacra.
 This work also pits reality and memory against each other, asking which is true.